 B’nai Gemiluth Chesed disbanded in 1970 and Jewish people in the region instead attended the Tree of Life Synagogue in Oil City.

 The Jewish population in Titusville fluctuated with economic boom and bust in the region.
 The number of people of Jewish faith peaked in 1880 at around 500 persons.
 Jewish residents worked in a variety of occupations including butcher, cigar maker, store clerk, liquor dealer, clothier, merchant, and peddler.
 A great many of local Jewish people identified themselves as peddlers in the census, which indicates that the trade atmosphere in Titusville and the Oil Region was active and vital.
-The Weil family even opened the Hotel deWeil on Main Street, which can be seen in the adjacent photo.
+The Weil family even opened the Hotel deWeil on a main street in town, which can be seen in the adjacent photo.

 While not all experiences were positive for Jewish people in the region since there were documented cases of antisemitism, two lively congregations made their home here for many years, adding to the cultural and religious diversity of the Oil Region.